 Maybe it is backing up your media collection in the cloud so you have an extra backup.
 Maybe it is to share your favorite photos or maybe it is both.
 Or you simply want to try it out and figure out what your goals are.
 Even though you don’t have an answer yet, asking this question is very important with any tool you are using.

-For me, since I backup my entire computer on an external hard drive and in the cloud with Backblaze, backing up my pictures is not one of my goals for Google Photos.
+For me, since I backup my entire computer on an inexpensive and reliable external hard drive and in the cloud with Backblaze, backing up my pictures is not one of my goals for Google Photos.
 I only use Google Photos only to share my favorite photos with family and friends.

 So think about why you want to use Google Photos.